tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 ### Recursion in Bulletproofs Inner-product Proof

-In Bulletproofs range proofs, a prover commits to a value $v​$ and seeks to construct an IPP to the fact that $v \in [ 0 , 2^n ) ​$.
-Pedersen commitments are used to keep the value of $v​$ confidential, and are expressed as inner-products.
+In Bulletproofs range proofs, a prover commits to a value $v$ and seeks to construct an IPP to the fact that $v \in [ 0 , 2^n ) $.
+Pedersen commitments are used to keep the value of $v$ confidential, and are expressed as inner-products.

 The main recursive part of a range proof is the IPP.
-The inner-product of two vectors $\mathbf{a}​$, $\mathbf{b}​$ and the associated Pedersen commitment can be expressed as:
+The inner-product of two vectors $\mathbf{a}$, $\mathbf{b}$ and the associated Pedersen commitment can be expressed as:

 $$